 Workshop topics include:

-Mahalo to the Johnson 'Ohana for their support of this program directly benefitting the North Shore's youth.
+Mahalo to the Johnson ‘Ohana Charitable Foundation for its support of this program directly benefitting the North Shore’s youth.

 MPW would also like to send a big mahalo to VOLCOM for supporting us by donating rash guards to our Summer Ka Papa Kai Marine Science for Youth program.
 Our students will be easily identifiable in the water and protected from the sun.
 Mahalo!